 Must I have my own bike?

 Yes.
 If you do not have one, you can rent a bicycle for the event.

 THE RACE AND ROUTE

 Yes, every individual and every team member must complete the disclaimer and hand it in at registration.
-Entrants 18 and younger must have it signed by a parent or legal guardian.
+Entrants younger than 18 must have it signed by a parent or legal guardian.
 All team members must be at registration to collect race packs.
 Positive identification, such as an ID or driving licence) must be shown at registration for entry verification.

 Why do the cycle and run courses consist of laps?

-Including laps into the route ensures that the race is contained, making public engagement more accessible with the opportunity to view and get to know the athletes.
+ncluding laps into the route ensures that the race is contained, making public engagement more accessible with the opportunity to view and get to know the athletes.
 Furthermore, loyal supporters, family and friends of all athletes have the opportunity to see and interact with their athletes more often.
 The safety of our participants will always remain our primary consideration.
-Discovery Triathlon World Cup Cape Town has various events taking place over the entire weekend, and the length of the course takes into consideration access requirements for residence, bus routes and other City users.
+Discovery Triathlon World Cup Cape Town has various events taking place over the course of the day and the length of the course takes into consideration access requirements for residence, bus routes and other City users.

 What must I do when I check in my bike?